 Hi there!
 How are you guys?
 Congratulations on your first Lp.

 Hi there, everything goes well, we received your interview during our rehearsal, prefect timing!

 This album is very precious to us, it represents the end of bad lucks.

-Please introduce us to your band.
+Please introduce your band.
 When was the band formed?

 What inspires you the most?

 Everything around us is a part of our influences, music we listen to, books we read, movies we watch, our experiences in lives, people we meet and the ones we spend our time with, etc. We’re not able to tell you details of what gives our music its face because those ones are absorbed without thinking of.
 What we’re putting inside it is our deep bad feelings, like pessimistic way of thinking, coming from news and everything we said above.
 By this way, that’s what it allows us to “smile”